michijs/michijs/README.md

         <button onpointerup={this.incrementValueB}>Increment B</button>
         {/* Renders 0, but is static */}
         <span>{this.valueA()}</span>
-        {/* Renders 1, but is dinamic and will change when clicking on the button */}
+        {/* Renders 1, but is dynamic and will change when clicking on the button */}
         <span>{this.valueB}</span>
         {/* Renders 1, but is static */}
         <span>{this.valueA() + this.valueB()}</span>
-        {/* Renders 1, but is dinamic and will change when clicking on the button */}
+        {/* Renders 1, but is dynamic and will change when clicking on the button */}
         <span>{sum}</span>
       </>
     );